vanessacor/my-resources/README.md

 # My Resources :bookmark_tabs:

-This is my personal list of resources that I've been collecting during my journey on learning web development.
+This is my personal list of resources that I've been collecting during my journey in learning web development.